 7. Impaired people’s skills

-Communication is the key to an effective management and leadership.
+Communication is the key to effective management and leadership.
 As a manager, your success is not measured by your individual progress; it, rather, is determined by the success of your team.
 Your management skills are reflected when you seek to improve your employees, give them constant feedback, and a much-needed pat on the back.
 Simply put, without people’s skills, there is no proper communication; without communication, there is no management.

 8. Uphold their commitments